nbalestra/alc-workshop/docs/module-1/lab-1.md

     **Anypoint Exchange** supports keyword searching to find the API you are looking for.
 However, **Anypoint Exchange** can be used as a discovery tool for more than just API’s. **Anypoint Exchange** is the enterprise repository for the following types of reusable software assets.

-4. Click on the **All types** drop down next to the search field to view the different search types.
+4. Click on the **Any types** drop down next to the search field to view the different search types.
     ![Search Types]({{ page.assets }}module1_lab1_exchangesearchtypes.png "Search Types")

     - **Connectors** - Packaged connectivity to an endpoint developed and deployed on MuleSoft’s Anypoint Platform with third-party APIs and standard integration protocols.